 Okay for mixed usage.
 They have a decent audio reproduction, and their style is more outdoor-friendly than most gaming headphones.
 However, even if you can use them with your phone when you’re on the go, they won’t be great for commuting since they barely isolate ambient noise.
 Their bulky over-ear design won’t be great for sports.
 They can be used in an office if you don’t listen at very high volumes, but won’t be ideal for moving around.
 Even if they are wired and don’t have any latency, their short cable won’t be great for watching TV.
 On the upside, they are decent gaming headphones but lack a control scheme like most gaming headphones have.

-Good for critical listening.
+Good for neutral listening.
 The HyperX Cloud Core have a deep and punchy bass and a nearly flawless mid-range, but their treble is fairly uneven, resulting in slight lack of detail and overly sharp S and T sounds.
 Additionally, their bass is prone to inconsistencies and is also slightly boomy.
 Overall, these headphones will be fairly versatile for all music genres and will satisfy most gamers as well.

 Mediocre for commuting.
 Their fit doesn’t isolate against ambient noise, especially not the low-end rumble of bus and plane engines.
 Their design is also bulky and won’t be the most portable.
 On the upside, you won’t have to worry about a battery life, but you won’t have the practicality of wireless headphones.